marcsosduma/cobgdb/README.md

 - `S` - Runs the program until the next line.
 - `G` - Continues the program execution until it encounters a stopping point: breakpoint, end of the program, or the return from a subroutine (PERFORM/CALL).
 - `V` - Displays the set of variables for the running program.
-- `H` - Shows the values of variables for the selected line.
+- `H` - Shows the values of variables for the selected line (right-click also functions).
 - `F` - Allows selecting the source file for debugging.
 - `A` - Attach to GDBSERVER or Application PID.
 - `Q` - Quits the program.